prantlf/oscript-parser/README.md

   or lexing.
 Useful for code formatting.
 - `whitespace: false` Include whitespace tokens in the output of parsing or lexing.
 Useful for code formatting.
-- `locations: false` Store location information on each syntax node.
+- `locations: false` Store location information on each parsed node.
-- `ranges: false` Store the start and end character locations on each syntax node.
+- `ranges: false` Store the start and end character locations on each parsed node.
-- `raw: false` Store the raw original of literals.
+- `raw: false` Store the raw original of identifiers and literals.
+- `rawIdentifiers: false` Store the raw original of identifiers only.
+- `rawLiterals: false` Store the raw original of literals only.
 - `sourceType: 'script'` Set the source type to `object`, `script` or `dump` (the old object format).
 - `oldVersion: undefined` Expect the old version of the OScript language.